ros-controls/roscon2025_control_workshop/README.md

 3. Let's observe what happens when we drive the bot now!
 New terminal, `rc`, `ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -p stamped:=true`
 4. The ESP32 LEDs also act weirdly when driving forward.
 Why is that?

+Things to note:
+* We added a new parameter to the hardware component
+* We accessed elements of the hardware component configuration defined in the `<ros2_control>` tag.
+* A call to `std::clamp` implements a simple limiter for commands sent down to the robot

 <img src="docs/wbot_limited.gif">

 ## Task 5: Advanced introspection with pal_statistics

 The code from the previous PR still applies.
 [Let's review a PR implementing a limiter](https://github.com/ros-controls/topic_based_hardware_interfaces/pull/29)!